esmf-org/esmf-org.github.io/_pages/org.md

 ---

 *The ESMF organization is described in the [2020-2025 Project Plan](https://tinyurl.com/esmf-project-plan-2020).
-This page includes a brief overview of the organizational bodies*
+This page includes a brief overview of the organizational bodies.*

 ## Executive Management